EgzonBahtiri/Todo/README.md

-# Todo List App - React, Tailwind, and Appwrite
+# Todo List App - React, TailwindCSS, and Appwrite

 Welcome to the Todo List App repository!
-This application, built using React, Tailwind, and Appwrite, offers a simple yet powerful solution for managing your daily tasks.
+This application, built using React, TailwindCSS, and Appwrite, offers a simple yet powerful solution for managing your daily tasks.
 By integrating with the Appwrite database, users can create an account, log in, and conveniently access their personalized todo lists.

 ## Features